popolee0513/CS224N/README.md

 - Apply skip-gram and negative sampling to implement word2vector algorithm
 - Use encoder-decoder with attention mechanism to build NMT system
 - Pretrain and finetune mini-gpt for specific QA task
-- FinetUne BERT for QA
+- Finetune BERT for QA